 When you create a rollout plan, you are defining an audience for the code your feature flag gates access to.
 Targeting rules can be simple or sophisticated.
-The default targeting rule consists of on and off treatments and serves the off treatment to 100% of users; it can be created in about 5 seconds with three mouse clicks.
+The default definition consists of on and off treatments and serves the off treatment to 100% of users; it can be created in about five seconds with three mouse clicks.
 More sophisticated rollout plans can include lists of individually targeted users, if/else-if statements that use demographic data as attributes to assign treatments to users, dependencies to other features you manage in Split, and more.

 With a rollout plan, you can: